 Harassment is a type of discrimination at work where individuals create an atmosphere that makes people feel distressed, offended intimidated or uncomfortable.
-The types of unwanted behaviour could be spoken, offensive emails, tweets, or social media comments.
+The types of unwanted behaviour could be spoken, offensive emails, indecent images, tweets, or social media comments.
 An example of this type of behaviour could be:

 Amy works in a call centre, and jokes are often made about her being trans and about the LGBT community.
 These jokes are made in Amy’s presence and often in front of the company manager, who fails to stand up and challenge it.
 The general view among the office employees is that Amy should not take any of these jokes seriously as the jokes are meant to be funny.
 This is harassment, and by law, Amy can bring a claim.

 Under discrimination law, for all types of harassment, the behaviour the person is bringing the claim about must be something they did not want.
 The law refers to this as “unwanted conduct”.
 Furthermore, the person will always need to show that the individual who harassed them meant to make them feel a certain way, or that they felt that certain way even though it may not have been their intention.

 Victimisation is a type of discrimination at work which can occur when someone mistreats a person at work or subjects a person to a detriment because they complain about discrimination.
 However, victimisation can also happen when a person tries to help someone who has been a victim of discrimination.
 An example of victimisation can be: